 Here is a breakdown of some of the tasks your Wedding Day Coordinator can help with:

 Nowadays, a lot of couples will organise and plan their own décor and have spent a lot of time, effort and money on this part of the day.
 A Wedding Coordinator will ensure this is set up to exactly your requirements on the day so that you will not have to get friends or family involved.
 This could be items like table centerpieces, guest book, sweet table, donut wall, table plan, lanterns, name cards, favours, menus etc. Below is a general list from a general wedding coordination.

 Overseeing all vendors on the day and making any final payments.
 For example, ensuring the band and drinks reception entertainment are set up on time and ready to commence, paying them any final money owing, ensuring the cake has arrived and is set up etc.

 Wedding Photos and Timeline

 You have gone to the effort of providing your photographer with a list of the photos that you would like… now how do you round everyone up to get started on the photos?
 This is where your coordinator can step in and gather everyone for photos so that you don’t have to stress or worry about it.
 And we keep an eye on the timing so that you get to spend the time you want enjoying your drinks reception with friends.

 Run through the floor plans and table set ups to ensure they are correct and to plan and make any tweaks or changes required.

 Be the main point of contact for the venue and guests should they need any assistance.

-If you would like to know more, Contact me today to set up a call to discuss your Wedding Day and how a Wedding Coordinator could help.
+If you would like to know more, Contact us today to set up a call to discuss your Wedding Day and how a Wedding Coordinator could help.